zedsalim/debian-z/README.md

 - **File Manager:** [pcmanfm](https://github.com/lxde/pcmanfm)
 - **Application Launcher:** [rofi](https://github.com/davatorium/rofi)

+This project is a shell script that automates the installation process for a minimal Debian system, along with the i3 window manager and Ly Console Display Manager.
+It aims to provide an easy and efficient way to set up a Debian-based desktop environment with a Stylish lightweight and customizable window manager.

+The script installs the necessary packages and applications required for daily drive and a functional and beutiful i3wm setup, with Ly Console Display Manager, and other recommended utilities.
+It also configures various system settings to optimize the user experience and provides a clean minimal and stylish i3 configuration.

 ## Available Themes

 | BlueNova | Dracula | Darkness | Nord | Horizon | Pink |